 At Lord Deramore's, we think that computers are a fantastic aid to learning.
-That is why we have up to date laptops and Chromebooks as well as computers in every classroom and fast internet access.
+That is why we have up to date laptops, Chromebooks and iPads.

 The internet opens up wonderful possibilities for finding out about anything that interests us.
 It is up to all of us to make sure we use it wisely.